 You want to know the best views of Madrid?
 We are offering a free option!
 Just go to the Corte Ingles de Callao, climb to the top floor and go to its panoramic terrace.
 If you also want to snack on something, you will see they have the gourmet section of the mall which will be difficult to resist.

 Very close to the Royal Palace and the Puerta del Sol, it is one of the most charming monuments Madrid: the Monastery of the Discalced.
 Large families, tourist guides, teachers, disabled or unemployed can always access it without any cost.
 You can roam free in the afternoons Wednesday or Thursday.

 Parques y Jardines

 And of course, one of the best things that Madrid offers travelers without paying are its numerous gardens and parks.
 The most famous and touristic one is of course the Retiro, but there are others that are worth visiting as the Jardines de Sabatini, Madrid Río, the Casa de Campo, the Campo del Moro or the Parque Santander.
 And remember the Debod Temple, located near the Plaza de Oriente is also free.

 Enjoy these free activities in Madrid!
-If you need more ideas of what to do while in this city, there are plenty to choose from!
+If you need more ideas of what to do in Madrid, there are plenty to choose from!